 Gavin Dillingham is Director for Clean Energy Policy at HARC and Director of the US DOE’s Combined Heat and Power TAP.
 Dr. Dillingham joined HARC in 2012 where he leads efforts on improving climate resilience of the electric power infrastructure and built environment.
 Dr. Dillingham received his PhD in Political Science from Rice University.

-Researcher and PhD student at the Energy Systems Laboratory at TEES, part of Texas A&M. Specializes in Air terminal units and is part of the Continuous Commissioning® software development team.
+Researcher Engineering Associate and part time PhD student at the Energy Systems Laboratory at TEES, part of Texas A&M. Specializes in Air terminal units and is part of the Continuous Commissioning® software development team.

 Sarah Garza is the Director of the Environmental Planning & Compliance Department at the Port of Corpus Christi Authority.
 Ms. Garza has played a critical role at the Port of Corpus Christi since 2002.
 Her current responsibilities include overseeing environmental compliance, environmental management, and long-range environmental planning, development, and permitting as it pertains to the Port’s Environmental Policy.
 Ms. Garza has led the development and implementation of the Environmental Management System and certification to the ISO 14001 Standard since 2007.
 In 2016, the Port pursued Green Marine certification, a maritime environmental certification, and became the first Texas Port to receive this certification.
 Most recently, the Port, under Ms. Garza’s leadership, was awarded a Texas Environmental Excellence Award for pollution prevention.
 In 2016, Ms. Garza was a recipient of an Environmental Award from the Regional Health Awareness Board for her work in the community.